jpmsilva/jsystemd/README.md

-# jSystemD
+# jsystemd

-This project contains modules to integrate Java services with SystemD.
+This project contains modules to integrate Java services with systemd.

 It aims primarily to provide decent integration of services developed with Spring Boot, but may contain interesting and reusable components for other projects.